 Muscle growth is facilitated by an anabolic or building-up process called hypertrophy.
 Hypertrophy places a greater-than-normal strain on your muscles, is affected by a number of factors and can only occur in favorable physiological conditions.
 If your muscles are getting smaller, they are atrophying.
 Atrophy is a catabolic process that occurs if your training, diet or lifestyle is not sufficiently aligned with your goal of making your muscles bigger.

-Over-training describes a state where your muscles are not given sufficient time between workouts to recover and grow.
+Overtraining describes a state in which your muscles are not given sufficient time between workouts to recover and grow.
 If you train too hard and too often, the anabolic process of hypertrophy cannot occur.
-Include a couple of days off from exercise per week and include periodic phases of lighter or less frequent workouts to avoid becoming over-trained.
-In their book "Designing Resistance Training Programs."
-Steven Fleck and William Kraemer suggest arranging your workouts to avoid exercising the same muscles on consecutive days and also suggest taking a break from working out if you are feeling tired or stale.
+Include a couple of days off from exercise per week and include periodic phases of lighter or less frequent workouts to avoid becoming overtrained.

 Aging and Muscle Loss

 Muscles get smaller and weaker with age.
 Regular bouts of strength training can slow this catabolic process — called sarcopenia — but will not stop it completely.
 Anabolic hormone levels decrease with age, which over time leads to a reduction in muscle mass.